dekoza/mtgpl/PLC.rst

 :mtgtip:`Deadwood Treefolk<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/9/69e69c12-41f3-489c-ba30-2836b978f9dc.jpg?1562573430|https://scryfall.com/card/plc/126/deadwood-treefolk?utm_source=api>`
    Vanishing 3 (This creature enters the battlefield with three time counters on it.
 At the beginning of your upkeep, remove a time counter from it.
 When the last is removed, sacrifice it.)

-   When Deadwood Treefolk enters the battlefield or leaves the battlefield, return another target creature card from your graveyard to your hand.
+   When Deadwood Treefolk enters or leaves the battlefield, return another target creature card from your graveyard to your hand.

 :mtgtip:`Evolution Charm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/4/e4546059-71fe-43c1-9272-3b054e668e3c.jpg?1562584649|https://scryfall.com/card/plc/127/evolution-charm?utm_source=api>`